Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Preliminaries

-\textbf{Graphs.} All graphs in this paper are finite, undirected graphs without loops.
+\paragraph{Graphs} All graphs in this paper are finite, undirected graphs without loops and without multi-edges.
 We write $V(G)$ for the vertex set and $E(G)$ for the edge set of a graph $G$.
+We write $|G|$ for $|V(G)|$ and $\|G\|$ for $|V(G)|+|E(G)|$.
+For a vertex subset $X\subseteq V(G)$, we write $G[X]$ for the subgraph of $G$ induced by $X$.
+The complete graph with $t$ vertices is denoted $K_t$.

-We write $\|G\|$ for $|V(G)|+|E(G)|$.
-Let $G$ be a graph and $u,v\in V(G)$.
-A $u$-$v$-path $P$ in $G$ is a sequence $v_1,\dots, v_k$ of pairwise different vertices such that $\{v_i,v_{i+1}\}\in E(G)$ for all $1\leq i<k$ and $v_1=u$ and $v_k=v$.
-The vertices $v_2,\ldots, v_{k-1}$ are the \emph{internal vertices} of $P$ and the vertices $u$ and $v$ are its \emph{endpoints}.
+\paragraph{Disjoint paths} Let $G$ be a graph and $u,v\in V(G)$.
+A $u$-$v$-path $P$ in $G$ is a sequence $v_1,\dots, v_\ell$ of pairwise different vertices such that $\{v_i,v_{i+1}\}\in E(G)$ for all $1\leq i<\ell$ and $v_1=u$ and $v_\ell=v$.
+The vertices $v_2,\ldots, v_{\ell-1}$ are the \emph{internal vertices} of $P$ and the vertices~$u$ and~$v$ are its \emph{endpoints}.
 Two vertices $u,v$ are \emph{connected} if there exists a path with endpoints $u,v$.
-A graph is connected if any two of its vertices are connected.
+A graph is connected if every two of its vertices are connected.
 Two paths $P,Q$ are \emph{internally vertex-disjoint} if no vertex of one path appears as an internal vertex of the other path.
-For a vertex subset $X\subseteq V(G)$, we write $G[X]$ for the subgraph of $G$ induced by $X$.
+They are \emph{disjoint} if their vertex sets are disjoint.
+A set $X\subseteq V(G)$ is \emph{$m$-partition-linked} in a graph $G$ if all pairs $x_1,y_1,\ldots, x_r,y_r$ of pairwise different vertices from~$X$, $1\leq r\leq m$, are linked by pairwise disjoint paths.

-An acyclic and connected graph $T$ is a \emph{tree}.
-Assigning a distinguished vertex $r$ as a root of a tree we impose a tree order $\preceq_T$ on $V(T)$ by $x\preceq_T y$ if $x$ lies on the unique path (possibly of length~$0$) from $y$ to $r$.
-If $x\preceq_T y$ we call $x$ an \emph{ancestor} of $y$ in $T$.
-Note that by this definition every node is an ancestor of itself.
+\paragraph{Trees and tree orders} An acyclic and connected graph $T$ is a \emph{tree}.
+By assigning a distinguished vertex $r$ as the root of a tree, we impose a tree order $\preceq_T$ on $V(T)$ by $x\preceq_T y$ if $x$ lies on the unique path (possibly of length~$0$) from $y$ to $r$.
+If $x\preceq_T y$, we call $x$ an \emph{ancestor} of $y$ in $T$.
+Note that by this definition, every node is an ancestor of itself.
+We write $y\succeq_T x$ to mean $x\preceq_T y$.
 We drop the subscript $T$ if it is clear from the context.
 We write $\parent(x)$ for the parent of a non-root node $x$ of $T$, and $\children(x)$ for the set of children of $x$ in~$T$.
 We define $\parent(r)=\bot$.
+A \emph{star} is a tree of height one.
+We call the root of a star its \emph{center} and the leaves of a star its \emph{leaves}.